HandyOrg/HandyIpc/README.md

 # HandyIpc

-An easy to use inter-process communication library.
+An easy to use inter-process communication library with an API similar to remote method invoke.
 The design of this library API was inspired by [orleans](https://github.com/dotnet/orleans), and and its implementation refers to [refit](https://github.com/reactiveui/refit).

 ## How to use